-Super Rugby competitions are well underway in New Zealand and Australia while the remaining rounds of the Gallagher Premiership are due to kick off on 14 August with the Guinness Pro14 restarting a week later.
-Now the 2020 autumn Internationals schedule is starting to take shape too.
+Super Rugby competitions in New Zealand and Australia have been followed by the Gallagher Premiership and Guinness Pro14 restarting in August.
+Now the 2020 autumn Internationals schedule has taken shape too.

 The World Rugby Council has approved the governing body’s recommendation of a longer international window later this year, with the objective of “optimising recovery from the Covid-19 pandemic for the betterment of the global game at all levels”.

 Travel restrictions mean the original November Test schedule, with southern hemisphere sides travelling to Europe, cannot take place, but there are plans for top-level competitions on both sides of the equator.

 South Africa have withdrawn from the Rugby Championship, so Argentina, Australia and New Zealand will now play a Tri-Nations tournament.
 Each team will play each other twice between 31 October and 5 December, with matches being staged in Brisbane, Newcastle and Sydney.

 In the northern hemisphere, the Six Nations matches postponed due to coronavirus took place at the end of October while there were also one-off fixtures between Scotland and Georgia and Wales and France.

 The Women’s Six Nations was more complicated because there were six matches to reschedule, including three apiece for Scotland and Italy.
 The weekend of 24-25 October saw the Scotland v France and Ireland v Italy matches played, and the original final-round matches were all due to be played on 1 November.